 In view of the varying degree of integration between transportation activities and contract logistics activities in different countries and the lack of a specific world market contract logistics study, it is difficult to estimate the size of the market.
-However, given the Group's international footprint and experience, and on the basis of its competitors' publications, ID Logistics estimates that this market was worth some €220 billion in 2020, down 4.1% over 2019, which had seen an increase of 3.5% (sources: Transport Intelligence, Company estimate).
+However, given the Group's international footprint and experience, and on the basis of its competitors' publications, ID Logistics estimates that this market was worth some €240 billion in 2021, up 6.5% over 2020, which had seen an drop of 3.3% (sources: Transport Intelligence, Company estimate).
 2020 was marked by the adverse impact of COVID-19 on the manufacturing, automotive and non-food retail sectors, only partly offset by strong performances in the food retail and e-commerce sectors.
-Barring the exceptional impact of the health crisis in

-2020, the global market is growing in line with inflation and GDP growth in the various local markets; its growth is further boosted by a trend among customers towards increased outsourcing.
+Barring the exceptional impact of the health crisis in 2020 and 2021, the global market is growing in line with inflation and GDP growth in the various local markets; its growth is further boosted by a trend among customers towards increased outsourcing.